 MTSS provides the structure to prioritize the academic and behavioral needs of all students, including our Students with Disabilities (SWDs), students with advanced learning needs, and English Language (EL).
 Response to Intervention (RTI) is a process within the system of an MTSS framework.
 RTI is part of the data-based decision-making process within progress monitoring where team members review data to determine how students are responding to the interventions in place.
 It is a process to observe and adjust (intensify, select new, or continue) an intervention based on a student’s progress toward the targeted goal.

-The system social worker works in conjunction with counselors, nurses and school administrators to assist students and families experiencing difficulties in a variety of areas.
-The social worker may offer direct services and assistance to school staff and families in crisis situations.
-The social worker can provide aid to students experiencing homelessness and connect families with appropriate community resources.
+School Social Workers work in conjunction with counselors, nurses, and school administrators to assist students and families experiencing difficulties in a variety of areas.
+A school social worker may offer direct services and assistance to school staff and families in crisis situations.
+The social worker may provide aid to students experiencing homelessness and connect families with appropriate community resources.
 The social worker also monitors attendance and makes referrals to appropriate agencies when students have excessive absences.
-The goal of the system social worker is to empower and support all students to achieve academic success.
+The social workers' goal is to empower and support all students to achieve academic success.

 SCHOOL GUIDANCE COUNSELORS

 The priority of school guidance counselors is to provide support to students, families and school communities in order to increase student achievement by addressing emotional, social and behavioral needs.
 Guidance counselors provide age appropriate guidance for school success through individual and small group settings, classroom guidance activities, character education, and college and career lessons.
 The guidance counselors are available to all students to help ensure that the students acquire and demonstrate the skills needed for personal/social development in preparation for becoming life long learners.

 The mental health counselors will work closely with the schools' guidance counselors, school staff, and Georgia Hope to support students to help address the mental health needs of the students.